vchaparro/wind-power-forecasting/README.md

 This application is intended to be a flexible and configurable tool in order to easily build and analyze models for this forecasting problem.
 It is based on [Kedro](https://kedro.readthedocs.io/en/stable/index.html) API for the sake of applying software engineering best practices to data and machine-learning pipelines.
 [MLflow tracking](https://mlflow.org/) is used to record and query experiments (code, data, config, and results).

 ## Instalation
-The needed packages to re-create the necessary conda environment are listed in `./requirements.txt`.
+The packages to re-create the necessary conda environment are listed in `./requirements.txt`.

 ## Implemented pipelines
 The main pipelines implemented are: